Mahananda River: Course

-The Mahananda river system consists of two streams- one is locally known as Fulahar river and the other Mahananda.
-Fulahar originates from mountainous region of Himalayas in Nepal and traverses through the Indian state of Bihar and merges with Ganges in left opposite to Rajmahal.
+The Mahananda River system consists of two streams- one is locally known as Fulahar River and the other Mahananda.
+The Fulahar originates in the Himalayas in Nepal and traverses through the Indian state of Bihar and merges with the Ganges in left opposite to Rajmahal.
 The Mahananda originates in the Himalayas: Paglajhora Falls on Mahaldiram Hill near Chimli, east of Kurseong in Darjeeling district at an elevation of 2100 m.
 It flows through Mahananda Wildlife Sanctuary and descends to the plains near Siliguri.
 It touches Jalpaiguri district.

 It enters Bangladesh near Tentulia in Panchagarh District, flows for 3 km after Tentulia and returns to India.
 After flowing through Uttar Dinajpur district in West Bengal and Kishanganj, Purnia and Katihar districts in Bihar, it enters Malda district in West Bengal.
-The Mahananda divides the district into two regions — the eastern region, consisting mainly of old alluvial and relatively infertile soil is commonly known as Barind (Borendrovomee), and the western region, which is further subdivided by the river Kalindri into two areas, the northern area is known as "Tal".
+The Mahananda divides the district into two regions — the eastern region, consisting mainly of old alluvial and relatively infertile soil is commonly known as Barind (Barendrabhumi), and the western region, which is further subdivided by the river Kalindri into two areas, the northern area is known as "Tal".
 It is low-lying and vulnerable to inundation during rainy season; the southern area consists of very fertile land and is thickly populated, being commonly known as "Diara".

-It joins the Ganges at Godagiri in Nawabganj district in Bangladesh.
+It joins the Ganges at Godagari in Rajshahi district in Bangladesh.